 The page number at the end of each fact gives the reference to the research in the original survey!
 As you can see there has been a lot of favorable research on worm composting.

 I created a PowerPoint video which I saved as a movie, as an Introduction to Worm Composting.
 This is a very good introduction with my own photos and video clips on my experiences with worm composting.
-I tell you what common mistakes I have made to save you from making these mistakes yourself!
-There are two choices:
+I tell you what common mistakes I have made to save you from making these mistakes yourself:

 Here is a preview of my PowerPoint video: the Introduction and Chapter 1:

 Have you been looking through your worm bin and found composting worms stuck together?
 Did you wonder what was going on?
 This is how red wiggler worms mate.
 Now that your curiosity is satisfied about this strange phenomenon you’ll want to understand more about what is going on.

 The clitellum is the enlarged band around the worm’s body that is close to the head of the worm; maybe 1/3 to 1/4 of the way back from the head.
 Sexually immature worms do not have clitellum.
 This is they way to tell if a worm is ready to mate.
 Composting worms are hermaphrodites.
 This means that each worm has male and female parts.
 But they cannot mate with only themselves.
 They need another worm to line up with, in order to exchange sperm.
 Worms attach to each other first with their setae which are defined as:

 Each segment or section of the worm has muscles and bristles called setae.
 The bristles or setae help anchor and control the worm when moving through soil.
 This information came from the website of the University of Pennsylvania which has lots of good explanatory pictures.